opendistro/for-elasticsearch-docs/docs/pa/reference.md

 Direction | `in`, `out`
 ThreadPoolType | The Elasticsearch thread pools (e.g. `index`, `search`,`snapshot`).
-CBType | `accounting`, `fielddata`, `in_flight_requests`, `parent`, `request`
+CBType | `accounting`, `fielddata`, `in_flight_requests`, `parent`, `request` MasterTaskInsertOrder | The order in which the task was inserted (e.g. `3691`).
+MasterTaskPriority | Priority of the task (e.g. `URGENT`).
+Elasticsearch executes higher priority tasks before lower priority ones, regardless of `insert_order`.
+MasterTaskType | The type of task (e.g. `delete-index`).
+MasterTaskMetadata | Metadata for the task (if any).